 Chinley & Buxworth Transport Group

-We are currently developing our own website at http://www.chinleybuxworthtg.co.uk/
+Visit our new website at http://www.chinleybuxworthtg.co.uk/

 Following the presentation in Parliament in March 2018 of our petition by Ruth George MP, we had an excellent meeting about access at Chinley station at the Department for Transport on 19th June 2018 with Nusrat Ghani, Undersecretary of State with responsibility for access.
 Present at the meeting were Ruth George MP for High Peak the Paralympian cyclist Katie Toft Victoria and Michael Abbot-Fleming from Burning Nights – CRPS Support and Miriam Walton and Paul Tattam from Chinley and Buxworth Transport Group.
 We were able to present the Minister with documents that CBTG has produced, we presented documents on behalf of Peak School students, and also a copy of John Benson’s book on ‘ Chinley 150 – a celebration of 150 years of the railway at Chinley’.